 If you’re looking for ecommerce success, BOPIS is the next acronym you need to learn.
 So, what is BOPIS in retail?
 Literally, the meaning of BOPIS is “Buy Online Pickup In Store.”
-Figuratively, BOPIS in ecommerce means a lot to your customer experience models.
+Figuratively, the BOPIS meaning in ecommerce applies to a lot to your customer experience models.

 Multiple-touchpoint retail is a major blind spot for ecommerce retailers.
 An expanded options menu for the customer became a deeply fragmented problem for retailers.
 Breakdowns happen when retailers think of each channel as a separate shopping experience.
 Ecommerce customers may pay with different methods or choose a different shipping method, but it all comes down to the same necessary get-it-right experiences: product selection, smooth payment processes, clean checkout and more.